eead-csic-compbio/allopolyploids/README.md

 ## Appendix

-The [BEAST](https://beast.community) configuration files for the cross-bracing analyses mentioned in the paper are in folder [scripts/beast](./scripts/beast)
+The [BEAST](https://beast.community) configuration files prepared by Antonio Diaz for the cross-bracing analyses mentioned in the paper are in folder [scripts/beast](./scripts/beast)